 Equal protection and international bodies

-The United Nations, the Council of Europe, and the European Union have repeatedly called on Scotland to honour its international human rights commitments to provide children with total protection from assault.
-However, successive Governments have failed to do this.
+The United Nations, the Council of Europe, and the European Union had repeatedly called on Scotland to honour its international human rights commitments to provide children with total protection from assault.
+However, successive Governments failed to do this.

 The European Court of Human Rights has progressively condemned corporal punishment in a series of judgments against the UK since the 1970s.

-Each time, the law has been amended only to meet the minimum requirement of the judgment, rather than to properly respect the rights of children.
+Each time, the law had been amended only to meet the minimum requirement of the judgment, rather than to properly respect the rights of children.

 The UN Committee on the Rights of the Child